 The Simple Network Management Protocol (SNMP) is an application-layer protocol that allows communication between SNMP managers and SNMP agents on an IP network.
 Network administrators use SNMP to monitor network performance and to solve network problems.
 SNMP provides an industry standard communications model used by network administrators to manage and monitor their network devices.
-The OmniSwitch supports SNMPv1, SNMPv2, and SNMPv3.
+OmniSwitch 9000 switches support SNMPv1, SNMPv2, and SNMPv3.